Please ensure Javascript is enabled for purposes of website accessibility

 Our Story

-OVER 75 YEARS OF LOCAL AVIATION
+80 YEARS OF LOCAL AVIATION

 At the end of World War II, George Walker felt the time was right to build an airport in Bedminster, NJ.
 His search for the right piece of property led him to a farm owned by the Bedminster Township attorney John Beekman.
 George Walker and John Beekman began the laborious task of turning a 200 acre farm into an airport in 1946.